 NFTs or Non-fungible Tokens are trending these days.
 A lot of entrepreneurs want to ride the NFT wave, launch their own products and platforms embracing NFTs.
 So, I thought to decode the most popular NFT marketplace platform – Openseas, and reverse engineer it so that you’d get a better understanding of how such platforms work from an engineering standpoint.

 For those who don’t know what an NFT marketplace is, it’s a digital platform that allows users to buy/sell digital or even physical assets.
 You can read more on the concept of NFTs in this article: what is an NFT?

 Even though I have not directly worked on any NFT marketplace product, I was so much interested in finding out what was happening behind the scenes.
-So, I started investigating and tried to reverse-engineering the Openseas NFT Marketplace website.
+So, I started investigating and tried to reverse-engineer the Openseas NFT Marketplace website.
 I started with testing Openseas APIs using Postman and figured out their XHR request and response structure.
 They were using GraphQL but for simplicity’s sake, we will be using a back-end with MySQL database in this article.

 Thinking about what technology stack to use for developing your NFT marketplace?
 I’d recommend a tech stack with the following components.

 -ERC 1155 contract

 So, let’s get started.
 An NFT marketplace would have 3 basic components.

 1. A user connects their wallet to the NFT marketplace